 There must be some secret way you haven't found yet ...

 Does this scenario sound familiar to you?
 It's where I was about 10 years ago.

-One solution I’ve found is quite simple… It’s all about learning how to still your mind with meditation, to channel your focus towards one action at a time.
+One solution I've found quite simple, is all about learning how to still your mind with meditation - to channel your focus towards one action at a time.